scala/scala3/docs/docs/reference/derivation.md

 title: Typeclass Derivation
 ---

-Implicit instances for some typeclass traits can be derived automatically.
+Typeclass derivation is a way to generate instances of certain type classes automatically or with minimal code hints.
+A type class in this sense is any trait or class with a type parameter that describes the type being operated on.
+Commonly used examples are `Eq`, `Ordering`, `Show`, or `Pickling`.
 Example:
 ```scala
 enum Tree[T] derives Eq, Ordering, Pickling {
   case Branch(left: Tree[T], right: Tree[T])
   case Leaf(elem: T)
 }
 ```
-The derives clause automatically generates typeclass instances for `Eq`, `Ordering`, and `Pickling` in the companion object `Tree`:
+The `derives` clause generates implicit instances of the `Eq`, `Ordering`, and `Pickling` traits in the companion object `Tree`:
 ```scala
 impl [T: Eq] of Eq[Tree[T]] = Eq.derived
 impl [T: Ordering] of Ordering[Tree[T]] = Ordering.derived